Search

 Email: ward.merritt@apsva.us

 Ward Merritt is a 3rd grade classroom teacher who started working at Randolph in the 1995-’96 school year.
 Randolph is his first and only school!
 Ward received a BA from Amherst College, and a M Ed. from Lesley College/Shady Hill School.
-When he’s not at school, he can be found reading, working in my vegetable garden, taking long walks, or exploring different neighborhoods in Washington, D.C.
+When he’s not at school, he can be found reading, working in his vegetable garden, taking long walks, or exploring different neighborhoods in Washington, D.C.

 BrizeydaJarquinMs.
 Brizeyda Argueta